igemsoftware/SYSU-Software-2015/README.md

 CORE is a Crowdsourcing Open Redesign Engine for Synthetic Biology.
 It contains three major parts:

-  - Co-development: A platform for biologists to ask or to answer a question.
+  - Co-development: A crowdsourcing and Q&A platform.
+Helps synthetic biologists to identify problems and improve designs via communication and co-development.
-  - CORE Design: A series of toolkits used to design a circuit with existing devices or parts.
-All works can be done with visualization tools with a high design freedom.
+  - CORE Design: A genetic circuit design and experiment management tool.
+Helps users re-engineer existing design in an economic and convenient way.
+Numerical simulation and experiment management meet the wet lab's needs.
-  - CORE Bank: A database that biologists can store, fetch and share their circuit.
+  - CORE Bank: A repository of previous genetic circuit designs.
+Helps avoid re-inventing the wheel through redesign of existing ones.
+Promotes information parsing with uniform presentation styles.

 ## Requirements